x-englishwordnet/xewn/README.md

 ### Name space

-The project is due to migrate to a namespace of its own: https://github.com/x-englishwordnet/ with
+The project has migrated to a space of its own: https://github.com/x-englishwordnet/ with

 - [xewn](https://github.com/x-englishwordnet/xewn), the master project
 - [schemas](https://github.com/x-englishwordnet/schemas)